Increasing biodiversity and climate change resilience in Dutch landscapes

 Let's #Combine strengths

-Whether you work in the design and management of landscapes at the Ministry of Agriculture, Fisheries, Food Security and Nature, provinces, or land-owning organizations, you'll find value in joining one of our events to discover how to optimize landscape multi-functionality for biodiversity and climate change resilience.
+Whether you work in the design and management of landscapes at the Ministry of Agriculture, Fisheries, Food Security and Nature, provinces, or land-owning organizations, follow us online or join one of our events to find out how we can together increase landscape multi-functionality for biodiversity and climate change resilience.

 A joint effort